nicolew2306/MiSFet/README.md

 Ok, so, next.
 Now, you see, not all of species are going to merge, species in your file that is because they need to be in at least two samples to merge, otherwise bye bye and the pipeline fails.
 Fun times.
 Yes, fun times.

 So, now it has all your merged species and here is where MIDAS2 bids you adieu and we move on to Signature.
-Fucking Signature, yes.
+Signature, yes.
 Signature pretty much takes the output from these.
 But wait, almost forgot, we need some name changing and unzipping and rezipping before we do this.
 How do we do this?
 Well, you don’t need to worry your pretty little heart, cause I do it for you.
 So, that sink_source.csv file that you used.
 Remember, your final file needs to be called sink_source.csv and be in the metadata folder.
 There is an example there currently.

 So, Signature is just a python script with a bunch of variables that you can specify in the config file.
 Though depending on the size of your files and the variables you choose, it could take varying amounts of time.